ucbepic/docetl/docs/operators/resolve.md

 # Resolve Operation

-The Resolve operation in DocETL identifies and merges duplicate entities in your data.
-It's particularly useful when dealing with inconsistencies that can arise from LLM-generated content or data from multiple sources.
+The Resolve operation in DocETL identifies and canonicalizes duplicate entities in your data.
+It's particularly useful when dealing with inconsistencies that can arise from LLM-generated content, or data from multiple sources.

 ## Motivation